codeandwork/courses/courses/prep/flaskTutorial1.md

 ## How to create a new Flask project I

-* Fire up a shell an give the following commands
+* Fire up a shell and give the following commands

 * Create a project and change directory